-Beth Cavener Stichter is a sculptor and installation artist working in Portage Ohio.
-She has exhibited internationally including Baltimore Clay Works, Crafts Alliance, Garth Clark Gallery and Gallery Materia.
+Beth Cavener Stichter is a sculptor and installation artist working in Helena Montana.
+She has exhibited internationally including Crafts Alliance, Garth Clark Gallery and Gallery Materia.
 She was awarded the Emerging Artist Grant from the American Crafts Council and an Ohio Arts Council Individual Artist Fellowship.

 What was the most difficult for you when you finished school?